Kaserr/hello-world/README.md

 Hi, everybody.

-I'm new and I'm here to learn and improve.
+I'm new and I'm here to learn coding and improve myself.
 Let's go master it!